 I stumbled through this Thinapp alternative recently and thought that I share this with my readers.
 It's a very simple to use Thinapp alternative.

 The product works basically the same way as VMware Thinapp.
 If you haven't used Thinapp or other virtualization packagers before, it's fairly simple.
 We could define this process as a three phases process:

 - Prescan – First, the virtualization packager scans the system before you install your application.
 During this time the virtualization packager gets a snapshot of your system, registry, and different points of your system in order to be able to do a compare after postscan.

 - Install your application – this phase you are able to install your application and assure that it works as it should be.

 - Postscan – this is where the application packager scans the system after the application has been installed.
 It compares the prescan and postscan and extracts the delta data.
 Another part of this part is the build phase where an executable file is built.

 The difference between the Free and Paid version of Evalaze can be found here.
-Basically the free version does not allows you to use any of the advanced functions, and also you can only virtualize your application through the built-in assistant.
+Basically, the free version does not allow you to use any of the advanced functions, and also you can only virtualize your application through the built-in assistant.

-The free edition can be good for homelab use as VMware only provides paid version of Thinapp.
-Evalaze has also short video showing the differences between paid and free versions.
+The free edition can be good for homelab use as VMware only provides a paid version of Thinapp.
+Evalaze has also a short video showing the differences between paid and free versions.

 Source Site: Evalaze